yaegerg/universe-bot/README.md

   - Merge the pull request and delete the `glitch` branch.

 > _Note: The information in the `.env` file is confidential, so it is not pushed back to GitHub.
 Do not commit tokens._

+> :tada: Congratulations, you've just:
+> - Committed your new work in GitHub
+> - Set up your work to be shared with colleagues and other developers
+> - Created a record of your workshop day to come back and improve on more later

 ### Deploy to Heroku
 Glitch is a fantastic way to test a deployment, but it only runs as long as you have it open in your browser.
 If you want to have your bot running all the time, you'll need to find another way to deploy.
 Heroku is a great option if you want to use a hosted service.
 To deploy on Heroku, follow these directions.